armory/docs/content/en/docs/armory-admin/manual-service-account.md

 aliases:
   - /docs/spinnaker-install-admin-guides/manual-service-accounts/
 description: >
-  Manually create a Kubernetes Service Account.
+  Manually create a Kubernetes Service Account to use with Spinnaker.
 ---

 ## What Spinnaker needs to connect to Kubernetes